rjojjr/tasks-lock-api/README.md

     // Don't wait for lock
     public void doSomethingSynchronouslyWithoutWaitingForLock(){
+        // taskName should be unique per task, not unique for individual instances of the same task
-        var taskLock = this.tasksLockService.acquireLock("someUniqueTaskName", "someContextId", false);
+        // contextId can be any string(provided by you) that can be used to track each individual instance of a task var taskLock = this.tasksLockService.acquireLock("someUniqueTaskName", "someContextId", false);
         if(taskLock.getIsLocked()) {
             // Lock acquired, do something and release lock